Things to Know About Ireland

-In 2010 Ireland’s emergency services helpline was updated to include a Caller Line Identification feature, which immediately recognises the callers' location and forwards theml to their nearest local control centre, in effect speeding up response times.
+In 2010 Ireland’s emergency services helpline was updated to include a Caller Line Identification feature, which immediately recognizes the caller's location and forwards them to their nearest local control center, in effect speeding up response times.

 The electrical current in Ireland is 220 volts, 50 cycles alternating current (AC).
 Wall sockets take plugs with 3 flat-pins, as in the United Kingdom.
 To use American appliances both a converter and adapter are required except for dual voltage appliances, which need only an adapter, for example laptop computers.

 There are currently over 140 wind-farms on-line and operational in 25 counties across Ireland

 Ireland has two official languages; Irish and English, with dual-signage in place nationwide.
 English is spoken throughout and is the everyday working language, while Irish is generally confined to certain regions in the south-west, west, and north-west coastal areas, areas more commonly known as the Gaeltacht.

 The longest place name in Ireland is Muckanaghederdauhaulia, in County Galway.

 Irish Literature has become recognized the world over for its quality with famous contributors including James Joyce, Samuel Beckett, W B Yeats, Seamus Heaney, Brendan Behan, and in more recent times Brian Friel, John Banville and Roddy Doyle.
 No fewer than four Irish writers have had the honor of winning The Nobel Prize for Literature in the 20th century.

 Ireland is famed globally for its production of musical talent, both traditional and current.
 Comhaltas Ceoltóirí Éireann or the Fellowship of Irish musicians, has done much to preserve and promote traditional Irish music, both at home and abroad.